 Mental illness - Mental illness affects a significant portion of homeless and poor women, with depression, anxiety, bipolar personality disorder, and schizophrenia among the most common diagnoses.
 Mentally ill women face challenges in fulfilling the obligations to maintain housing and often lack of access to support services and treatment.

 Are there any solutions?

 The steps to take to end homelessness require the political will and the resources to address the causes of homelessness and barriers to permanent housing.
 Comprehensive programs and services are critical in mitigating the impact of poverty on women and families.

 More affordable housing - We need more affordable housing for poor and homeless women and their families and to directly address the lack of housing affordability.
 Increasing availability and affordability of low-income housing will reduce extensive housing waiting lists.

-Homelessness prevention - Services similar to those at Rosie’s Place (link to Housing Stabilization page) should be widely available including health care and job search referrals.
+Homelessness prevention - Services similar to those at Rosie’s Place should be widely available including health care and job search referrals.
 We often provide direct financial assistance to prevent eviction, cover unpaid utility bills or purchase household items—whatever the guest needs to stay in her home.
 Similar statewide programs should be more widely available.